gpbl/react-day-picker/README.md

-# 📅 react-day-picker@next

 🚧 This branch is the ongoing development of v8  🚧

+Se

 https://rdp-v8.netlify.com/